 c.
 Taxpayers with unresolved tax issues

-These are taxpayers who have unresolved tax issues on i-Tax and are not in agreement with the total tax debts but the issues are pending.
-They agree they owe the government tax but because the issues are unresolved, they have not paid the principal tax, penalties and interest.
+These are taxpayers who have unresolved tax issues on i-Tax and are not in agreement with the total tax debts, but the issues are pending.
+They agree they owe the government tax, but because the issues are unresolved, they have not paid the principal tax, penalties, or interest.

 The following are the steps you will follow:

-Step 2: Pay the total principal tax or apply for an instalment payment plan in the system-embedded payment plan agreement.
-The Amnesty will be granted automatically if you pay the principal taxes.
+Step 2: Pay the total principal tax or apply for an installment payment plan in the system-embedded payment plan agreement.
+The amnesty will be granted automatically if you pay the principal taxes.

-Step 5: The Amnesty will be granted upon payment of the final installment according to the payment plan.
+Step 5: The amnesty will be granted upon payment of the final installment as per the payment plan.

 d.
 Taxpayers with disputed tax liabilities

-These are taxpayers who have objected to tax liabilities or have moved to either the Tax Appeals Tribunal, the High Court or the Court of Appeal.
-All taxpayers are supposed to benefit from the Amnesty.
-In case there is any undisputed tax amounts and the taxpayers are willing to make the payments, the taxpayers qualify for the penalties and interest Amnesty.
+These are taxpayers who have objected to tax liabilities or have moved to either the Tax Appeals Tribunal, the High Court, or the Court of Appeal.
+These are departments of the Judiciary.
+All taxpayers are supposed to benefit from the amnesty.
+If there are any undisputed tax amounts and the taxpayers make the payments, they qualify for amnesty from penalties and interest.

 The following are the steps you will follow:

-Step 2: Pay the total principal tax or apply for an instalment payment plan in the system-embedded payment plan agreement.
-The Amnesty will be granted automatically if you pay the principal taxes.
+Step 2: Pay the total principal tax or apply for an installment payment plan in the system-embedded payment plan agreement.
+The amnesty will be granted automatically if you pay the principal taxes.

-Step 5: Once you complete making the final instalment tax payments, the Amnesty will be granted automatically.
+Step 5: Once you have completed making the final instalment tax payments, the amnesty will be granted automatically.

 Payment Plan Conditions